mcfnord/cem/src/ref/estate.md

 the state's leading expert on people who hurt children with abusive sexuality, and a polygraph from a leading specialist in the field.

-How do you wish and choose to appraise me?
-What does the preponderance of evidence show to be my nature and character ?
-And what is merely a detail, tiny and contradictory against the norm?

 Willful misinterpretation is at the heart of both the Intervenor's case and their family psychology.
 I've seen over decades how Donna Mairs and Darin Murphy fixate on a single detail amidst a sea of details that contradict it.
 It's how they lie without technically lying.
 It's psychological abuse based on wrong-headed perfectionism designed to